AnimaApp/scooby/README.md

 - A **CLI** used to run reports, either locally or inside a CI pipeline
 - A **Web UI** used to view reports, and leave reviews (approvals, rejections, etc)
-- An **API** service to save reviews, and other actions
+- (Optional) An **API** service to send reviews, and other actions.
+Scooby can also work without this component, but approvals won't work in the Web UI without it.

-While Scooby has been built to be storage-agnostic, as of now, all reports and artifacts are stored inside **AWS S3 buckets**.
+While Scooby has been built to be storage-agnostic, as of now, only **AWS S3 buckets** are supported as destination for reports and artifacts.
+If you are interested in other storage options, please open an issue!

 The typical flow of a Scooby-powered report looks as follows: